puntonim/promptastic/INSTALL.md

     - set `PATCHED_FONTS` to `False` if you are not using patched fonts;
     - set `THEME` to your favorite theme;
     - enable/disable segments.
+4. Logout and login again in the shell to see the new prompt!